victorchall/vlm-caption/README.md

 A GUI is a work-in-progress, but will not be much more than a simple wrapper to edit `caption.yaml`, thus low priority.

-## Installation

 ## Configuration

-All settings are configured through `caption.yaml`.
+All settings are configured through `caption.yaml` when using the CLI version.
+The GUI version has the same config, just presented in GUI form for ease.

-**The `caption.yaml` file MUST be modified for your project.
-Open it in something like nano or Notepad++ to edit and make sure to save it!**
+**The Configuration file MUST be modified for your project and system.**

 ### API Configuration